mit-zardini-lab/urban-codesign/README.md

 - Investment: provides raw materials for an initial budget
 - Assembly: provides spatial designs for a set of raw materials
 - Maintenance: provides acceptable maintenance costs for a community approval level
-- Evaluation: provides the positive qualities (accessibility, greenness) for a spatial design
+- Qualities: provides the positive qualities (accessibility, greenness) for a spatial design
-- Engagement: provides a community approval for a positive quality value
+- Evaluation: provides a community approval for a positive quality value

 ### Feedback
 An especially powerful capability of co-design is its ability to handle feedback loops, of which there were three in this design problem: